Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/sensors/types/actuator.rst

 See :doc:`Sensor Common Options </game_engine/logic/sensors/common_options>` for common options.

 Actuator
-   Name of actuator (NB This must be owned by the same object).
+   Name of actuator (n.b. this must be owned by the same object).

 Example